Mouleas/Button-To-Browser/README.md

 # BUTTON_TO_BROWSER

-Easiest way to reach browser without typing the website site
+Easiest way to reach your favourite sites without typing the website site name.

-one click to reach your favourite sites

-#HAPPY_CODING
+# HAPPY_CODING